signalfx/gateway/README.md

 }
 ```

-### SignalFX options
+### SignalFX perf options

 This config listens for carbon data on port 2003 and forwards it to signalfuse
 using an internal datapoint buffer size of 1,000,000 and sending with 50 threads
-simultaniously with each thread sending no more than 5000 points in a single call.
+simultaniously with each thread sending no more than 5,000 points in a single
+call.

 ```
 {